How to make an Egyptian snake Crown.

 Adding beaded braids, OPTIONAL: To add the braids you will first need to cut your braided cord, which you can purchase using the quick links to your left, to the desired length.
 It is important that you add these to the headband before you do anything else as the stuck ends will need to be covered with a thin piece of card the same width and length as the headband before proceeding with decorating the crown.
 Before fixing them to the headband you can add Pony beads by fraying the ends of the cord and then threading them onto a needle and sliding the pony beads up the cord.
 When you have put enough beads on to the braid, you can use as many as you like, tie a knot, in the end, to stop them falling off.

 With this done you are now ready to decorate the crown.
 I used gold metallic paper foil to first cover my crown to give it that regal look but you can use gold acrylic paint if you wish.

-Once I had completely covered the crown in the gold foil paper I then added some detail to the Cobra head by using some saved up blue foil sweet wrappers that I cut into thin strips to decorate the snakes body as shown in the pictures at the start of this tutorial.
-To decorate the bluish tint on the underside of the Cobras hood I used some transparent blue sweet wrappers that gave it a translucent gold effect. once this was conpleted I applied some acrylic jewels to the head band and a couple of metalic blue sequins to the snakes head for eyes.
-You can use what ever you like to decorate your crown so let your imagination run wild and enjoy your Egyption crown fit for a queen.
-With all the decorating done you can now place it on the head of your Egyption queen or princess and fix the headband in place using PVA, selotape or staple or 2 but make sure that you cover the ends of the staples with a thin piece of card so they cannot scratch your head or prick your skin.
+Once I had completely covered the crown in the gold foil paper I then added some detail to the Cobra head by using some saved up blue foil sweet wrappers that I cut into thin strips to decorate the snake's body as shown in the pictures at the start of this tutorial.
+To decorate the bluish tint on the underside of the Cobras hood I used some transparent blue sweet wrappers that gave it a translucent gold effect.
+Once this was completed I applied some acrylic jewels to the headband and a couple of metallic blue sequins to the snakes head for eyes.
+You can use whatever you like to decorate your crown so let your imagination run wild and enjoy your Egyptian crown fit for a queen.
+With all the decorating done you can now place it on the head of your Egyptian queen or princess and fix the headband in place using PVA, sellotape or staple or 2 but make sure that you cover the ends of the staples with a thin piece of card so they cannot scratch your head or prick your skin.